The male beauty industry in China is booming

 As we said before a KOLs collaboration is important to engage followers!

-Thanks to the video streaming app and then live to stream, at present, there are many men’s makeup tutorials.
+Thanks to the video streaming app and then live streaming, at present, there are many men’s makeup tutorials.
 Male beauty bloggers and vloggers on WeChat and Weibo are bringing about an acceptable face of change in the beauty industry.

 For example, Wang Yuepeng and Zeng Xuening with a million followers on popular social media platforms, post makeup tutorial videos on everyday skincare.